Youth unemployment: European Union

-In October 2019, 3.2 million young persons (under 25) were unemployed in the EU-28, of whom 2.26 million were in the euro area.
+In October 2019, 3.2 million young people (under 25) were unemployed in the EU-28, of whom 2.26 million were in the euro area.
 The youth unemployment rate was 14.4% in the EU-28 and 15.6% in the euro area, compared with about 25% in 2013.
 The lowest rates were observed in Czechia (5.5%) and Germany (5.8%), while the highest were recorded in Greece (33.1% in the second quarter of 2019), Spain (32.8%) and Italy (27.8%).

 Various countries have enacted a Youth Guarantee plan targeting youth unemployment.

 France

 In 2017 the youth unemployment rate in France was 22.3%, relatively high compared to the overall unemployment rate of 8.9%.
 France has one of the highest rates of youth unemployment among the EU countries, trailing behind Greece, Spain, Italy and Portugal.

 The level of education is a factor that affects unemployment for the French youth population.
 Those who do not enter into higher education programmes have an employment rate of 30% which is exceedingly low compared to an employment rate of more than 80% for those who entered into higher education.
 France also experiences a large high school drop out rate, resulting in a high population of low-skilled youth workers.
 Lacking vocational training or adequate skills that employers look for, many French youths are without options for employment.

 This issue of unemployment has been on the French agenda for decades and has prompted many efforts to reduce its impact.
 In 2010 France established a labour law to set a statutory minimum wage for the youth population.
 Also, public programmes include the promotion of job training to better equip workers to enter novel positions, creating more jobs particularly for low-skilled workers, and reducing labour costs through subsidies and other efforts.

 Compared to other highly developed and OECD member countries, France displays higher unemployment rates as well as longer duration.
 From 1983 to 2018 youth unemployment rate in France experienced an overall increase.
 It averaged at a rate of 20.19% reaching a max of 26.2% in 2012.

 From 1979 to 1984, France saw its legislated minimum wage, the SMIC (salaire minimum interprofessional de croissance), rise sharply.
 Historically, a rise in the SMIC has shown to result in increased unemployment rates amongst the country's youth population.
 At the end of this period, the unemployment rate for youths was 26%, almost double the average OECD youth unemployment rate.
 France also saw double digit declines in active youths in the labour market from the years 1980–2007.